Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Validate email database

 If you purchased an email database or collected it long ago, it would be indispensable to validate the list before launching any mailing campaign.
 Get rid of invalid addresses, spam traps, and misspelt email addresses.
-Validation will help you keep a high sender reputation.
+Email validation will help you maintain a high sender reputation.

 Update mailing list regularly